Oral Cancer Screenings – Massapequa Park, NY

 Cancer.
 That’s one frightening word.
-But when combined with one other word—screening—the results can be life-saving.
-At South Shore Dental Care, we perform an oral cancer screening at each one of our patients’ dental checkups.
+But, when combined with one other word—screening—the results can be life-saving.
+At South Shore Dental Care, we perform an oral cancer screening for each one of our patients’ dental checkups.
 Why?
 Because when oral cancer is found early, the disease is highly treatable and often curable.

 Oral and pharyngeal (throat) cancers are diagnosed in approximately 50,000 adults in the United States each year.
-Of those 50,000, only about 50 percent will be alive in five years.
-Finally, a person dies of oral cancer every hour of every day—that’s more than 9,500 deaths annually.
-Sobering statistics and all the more reason to have an oral cancer screening in Massapequa.
+Of those 50,000, only about 50% will be alive in five years.
+A person dies of oral cancer every hour of every day—that’s more than 9,500 deaths annually.
+Sobering statistics and all the more reason to get regular oral cancer screenings in Massapequa Park.

 The Signs and Symptoms of Oral Cancer